 This all happens in an instant.
 But stress causes long-term effects too.
 A hormone called cortisol is released, which keeps your body on high alert until the threat passes.
 For some situations and some people, though, stress levels remain high even after a perceived threat is gone.
 This leads to chronic stress.

 Chronic stress can add pounds as well as worries.
-The chemical cortisol acts like a foot on the gas pedal of stress.
-It is also responsible for some of the physical changes stress can bring on, and some of these are unwanted, especially when stress lingers for weeks or months.
+The chemical cortisol is released during times of stress and is responsible for some of the physical changes stress can bring on, and some of these are unwanted, especially when stress lingers for weeks or months.

 Cortisol puts a high demand on your body's resources.
 You need this in the face of danger.
 But in the modern world stress is more likely to be caused by money problems than dangerous animals.
 This causes problems that can lead to unwelcome weight gain.